gabriellaguerre/gabriellaguerre/README.md

 ### Hi there 👋, I'm Gabriel, welcome to my github page :)

-- 🔭 I’m currently working on coding projects
+- 🔭 I’m currently working on coding Android/iOS projects
-- 🌱 I’m currently learning docker
+- 🌱 I’m currently learning react native
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with docker
 - 💬 Ask me about soft skills